 Sec.
 38-58.
-Same-Declared lien: collection.
+Same-Declared lien; collection.

-All sewer rental charges, including but not limited to all rates (see definition), shall constitute a lien upon any lot, land, building or premises served, and if such amounts shall not be paid when due, such service, if within the city's water system, may be disconnected by the city without further notice, by shutting off the water supply therefrom, or, in other areas of the 201 sewer service area, the city manager may certify the charge to the county treasurer to be placed upon the tax list for the current year to be collected in the manner other taxes are collected, with ten percent added thereto to defray the cost of collection; plus interest at the rate of one percent per month or as established by resolution of the city council, and all laws of the state for the assessment and collection of general taxes, including the laws for the sale of property for taxes and redemption of the same, shall apply.
+All sewer rental charges, including but not limited to all rates (see definition), shall constitute a lien upon any lot, land, building or premises served, and if such amounts shall not be paid when due, such service, if within the City's water system, may be disconnected by the City without further notice, by shutting off the water supply therefrom, or, in other areas of the 201 sewer service area, the WWTW, the City Manager may certify the charge to the County Treasurer to be placed upon the tax list for the current year to be collected in the manner other taxes are collected, with 10 percent added thereto to defray the cost of collection; plus interest at the rate of 1 percent per month or as established by resolution of the City Council, and all laws of the State for the assessment and collection of general taxes, including the laws for the sale of property for taxes and redemption of the same, shall apply.

-State law reference(s)-Interest rate, C.R.S. § 31-35-609.
+State law reference(s)--Interest rate, C.R.S. § 31-35-609.